-The assessment of the impacts against conservation objectives of the Castlemaine Harbour SPA concluded that no adverse effect on site integrity, alone, cumulatively or in combination will occur for the five licence variation applications and one new application for subtidal mussel rope culture.
+The assessment of the impacts against conservation objectives of the Castlemaine Harbour SPA concluded that no adverse effect on site integrity, alone, cumulatively or in combination will occur for the two pending licence variation applications and one new application for subtidal mussel rope culture.
 These reasons for this conclusion are:

-- The spatial extent of the existing and variation sites has not changed; - The predicted impact for one subtidal mussel rope culture application site is not appreciable and is spatially and temporally separated from other sources of disturbance; and - The baseline level of disturbance is considered therefore to be the same as that described by National Parks and Wildlife Service.
+- The spatial extent of the existing and variation sites has not changed; - The predicted impact for one new subtidal mussel rope culture application site is not appreciable and is spatially and temporally separated from other sources of disturbance; and - The baseline level of disturbance is considered therefore to be the same as that described by National Parks and Wildlife Service.

-More defined impact predictions are required in relation to new licence applications alone and cumulatively.
+More defined impact predictions are required in relation to new and pending licence applications alone and cumulatively.
 An adverse effect cannot therefore be excluded for all other licence applications alone or cumulatively because, if consented they would:

-- Cause delays and interrupt progress towards achieving the conservation objectives of the site for those species in long term population decline; - Disrupt those factors that help to maintain the favourable conditions of the site (i.e. spatial extent of functional habitat); - Interfere with the distribution and density of SCIs that are the indicators of the favourable condition of the site (i.e. caused be displacement); - Cause changes to the vital defining aspects (i.e. undisturbed foraging areas and an absence of obstructions to sight lines) that determine how the site functions as a supporting habitat for waterbirds; - · Reduce the area of key habitats; - · Result in disturbance that could affect population size or density or the balance between key species; - · Result in habitat fragmentation; and - · Result in loss or reduction of key features (i.e. an absence of obstructions to sight lines).
+- Cause delays and interrupt progress towards achieving the conservation objectives of the site for those species in long term population decline; - Disrupt those factors that help to maintain the favourable conditions of the site (i.e. spatial extent of functional habitat); - Interfere with the distribution and density of SCIs that are the indicators of the favourable condition of the site (i.e. caused be displacement); - Cause changes to the vital defining aspects (i.e. undisturbed foraging areas and an absence of obstructions to sight lines) that determine how the site functions as a supporting habitat for waterbirds; - Reduce the area of key habitats; - Result in disturbance that could affect population size or density or the balance between key species; - Result in habitat fragmentation; and - Result in loss or reduction of key features (i.e. an absence of obstructions to sight lines).

-Further ornithological studies are recommended to allow for more defined impact predictions to be made in relation to the impacts predicted for new licence applications.
-Potential mitigation options are outlined.
+Further ornithological studies are recommended to allow for more defined impact predictions to be made in relation to the impacts predicted for new and pending licence applications.
+Potential mitigation options are outlined in the report.

-Whilst taking into account the existing licenced sites as part of baseline conditions, only the five licence variation applications and one new application for subtidal mussel rope culture could be consented at this time.
+Whilst taking into account the existing licenced sites as part of baseline conditions, only the two licence variation applications and one new application for subtidal mussel rope culture could be consented at this time.
 No further consenting of licence applications should take place until such time that additional studies are completed and mitigation approaches considered.
+The pending application decision site for combined rope mussel seed capture and bottom mussel cultivation can be consented at this time only if bottom mussel cultivation is not included in the application.